fuglaro/filet-wm/README.md

 The primary control interface is intended to be via configurable keyboard shortcuts (see the help by clicking the status pane), along with mouse control for window focus, click-to-raise, and all sizing movements, but additional mouse controls are supported.

+See the https://github.com/fuglaro/filet-lignux project for the full filet-lignux desktop environment.

 ## Configuration